Sustainable Construction: Why Building for a Better World Is Better for Business

 Based in Windsor, CA, BamCore is working to industrialize the way residential and low-rise commercial buildings are built.
 The company uses sustainably harvested bamboo as the core element of its custom-engineered, hollow-wall structural lumber system, as well as data-driven digital construction tools to quickly and efficiently erect the wall panels at the jobsite.

-For each project, BamCore designs and develops a set of custom-fabricated, engineered bamboo-wood hybrid panels in its factory.
+For each project, BamCore designs and develops a set of custom-fabricated, engineered timber-bamboo hybrid panels in its factory.
 Each panel is cut to fit into its adjoining panels and is precut to accommodate every door, window, light switch, and outlet.
 Panels are marked with sequential numbers that allow for precise installation order.
 Color-coded lines can be added during fabrication to indicate where every electrical and plumbing line will be positioned.
 BamCore then delivers the complete set of panels to the jobsite.

 At the jobsite, crew members can access a 3D animated model of the project on their mobile devices.
 BamCore worked with a developer to create an application that transforms digital building models into animations.
 Crew members can easily follow the animated build sequence and view the entire order of construction—from the first panel to the last.
 Prefabrication and the use of digital construction tools have resulted in faster build times, fewer errors, less waste, and lower cost for BamCore—proof that industrialized construction can have an impressive impact on sustainability.